MicrosoftDocs/PowerShell-Docs/wmf/5.1/bugfixes.md

 ### Module auto-discovery fully honors `$env:PSModulePath` ###

 Module auto-discovery (loading modules automatically without an explicit Import-Module when calling a command) was introduced in WMF 3.
 When introduced, PowerShell checked for commands in `$PSHome\Modules` before using `$env:PSModulePath`.

 WMF 5.1 changes this behavior to honor `$env:PSModulePath` completely.
 This allows for a user-authored module that defines commands provided by PowerShell (e.g. `Get-ChildItem`) to be auto-loaded and correctly overriding the built-in command.

 ### File redirection no longer hard-codes `-Encoding Unicode` ###

-In all previous versions of PowerShell, it was impossible to control the file encoding used by the file redirection operator, e.g. `get-childitem > out.txt` because PowerShell added `-Encoding Unicode`.
+In all previous versions of PowerShell, it was impossible to control the file encoding used by the file redirection operator, e.g. `Get-ChildItem > out.txt` because PowerShell added `-Encoding Unicode`.

-Starting with WMF 5.1, you can now change the file encoding of redirection by setting `$PSDefaultParameterValues`, e.g.
+Starting with WMF 5.1, you can now change the file encoding of redirection by setting `$PSDefaultParameterValues`:

 ```
 $PSDefaultParameterValues["Out-File:Encoding"] = "Ascii"